0atman/noboilerplate/scripts/20-rust-userland.md

 Bat, the cat with wings, allows rich syntax highlighting of files when you don't want to open up a full editor.

-if there is more than a screenful of text, bat will hand over to a pager such as less EXCEPT if a terminal is not detected, then it does not.
+if there is more than a screenful of text, bat will hand over to a pager such as less EXCEPT if a terminal is not detected.

 Bat transparently acts like cat when it detects non-interactive use, so is safe to alias to cat.